-The medicinal property of the tulsi used to treat high blood pressure and diabetes.
+Due to the medicinal property of the tulsi, it is one of the best herbs for high blood pressure and diabetes.
 The linoleic acid of the tulsi is more essential to treat skin problems.
 The tulsi leaves have a fixed oil and are volatile which helps to fight against infections, allergies, and pathogens.
-The Tulsi or Holy Basil is also considered as the “Goddess of Devotion” in Hinduism.
+The Tulsi or Holy Basil is also considered the “Goddess of Devotion” in Hinduism.

 ❋ Taste (Rasa) : Bitter (Tikta) and Pungent (Katu)